HakeemOS/ESP32_MutexProject/README.md

 - Creates Task One and pins to to single core, passing argument to task

 **Task One**
-- Stores argument in local variable
+- Stores passed argument in local variable
 - Returns Mutex and completes its function using passed value as key parameter (blink repitions)